 As a subcontractor to a federal government procurement, you may often find yourself wondering what is the lack of privity of contract rule for government relationship with subcontractors and why the Contracting Officer, or even the Small Business Administration (in small business matters), does not intervene when you have a dispute with the prime contractor.

 - The general answer that you may hear from any Contracting Officer, and even the SBA, is that the government lacks privity with subcontractors.

 In federal procurement, privity of contract definition refers to the relationship that exists between the parties to a contract.
 In government contracting, the owner and the prime contractor enter into a written agreement.
 This is generated from the solicitation and ultimate award of the contract.
 Disputes usually occur with contract rights of third parties such as subcontractors.
 See relevant information about the Severin Doctrine (the government often uses this theory to avoid payment.
 Have a credible lawyer assess the facts).

 When problems arise with a government subcontractor, the subcontract governs the available remedies.
-Under the legal definition and legal review of government relationship with subcontractors, there is a lack of privity of contract rule between the government and subcontractors.The agency seldom has any leverage to resolve prime and subcontractor disputes due to no contract.
+Under the legal definition and legal review of the agency’s relationship with subcontractors, there is a lack of privity of contract rule between the government and subcontractors.The agency seldom has any leverage to resolve prime and subcontractor disputes due to no contract.

 In government construction contracts, your contract with the prime should allow for the main contractor to address any of your concerns directly with the government.
 See United States v.
 Turner Constr.
 Co., 827 F.2d 1554, 1559-61 (Fed.
 Cir.
 1987).
 As a prime contractor, damages against you from a subcontractor can be included in your damages claim against the Government.
 See Pan Arctic Corp. v.
 United States, 8 Cl.
 Ct.
 546,548(1985).